 - Reciprocal: The Connector Role engages people as equals.

 - Dual level: The Connector Role operates at two or more scales (eg. individual, community, institutional, systemic, etc.)

 - Connective: The Connector Role furthers at least one of six types of connection (connection to body & self, culture, the sacred, ground/land, the human project, and family, friends, and community)

 - Organic: The Connector Role feels organic, grounded, empowering; not clinical

-We’re in the Inspiration phase of an initial nine-month process which will culminate in products showing what we’ve learned about how a Connector Role could increase the well-being of street-involved people experiencing cyclical crisis.
+This initial nine-month process will culminate in products showing what we’ve learned about how a Connector Role could increase the well-being of street-involved people experiencing cyclical crisis.

 We learned about pain points experienced by street-involved adults over four rounds of ethnographic research on the streets of Edmonton between December 2017 and October 2019.
 A common thread through fifty-nine people’s stories was that of unresolved grief, loss, and trauma that fueled cycles of crisis.
 Too many people on the streets craved reconnection to past skills, belief communities, cultural practice, loved ones, and roles but really struggled to be able to make or sustain those connections.